-Students interested in dual-credit at NKU must complete a School-Based Scholars application packet

-(online application, disclosure, transcript and test scores).
-Completed School-Based Scholars application packets do not guarantee admission into the program.
-All applications will be reviewed by the School-Based Scholars office.
+Students must complete a School-Based Scholars application packet (online application, disclosure, and transcript).
+Test scores (ACT, SAT, and/or AP) must be provided if required as a pre-requisite to a course, however some placement testing may be available.
+Completed School-Based Scholars application packets do not guarantee admission into the program or eligibility for any specific course.
+All applications will be reviewed by the School-Based Scholars office for admission eligibility.
 A copy of the SBS disclosure form is provided in Appendix A.

 All applications must be completed by the student and submitted in their entirety by the high school counselor (or responsible high school contact) by August 1 for the fall semester and by December 1 for the spring semester.
-If the student's qualifications do not qualify for the SBS program by those deadlines, they will not be admitted for that intended semester but can apply for a later semester if their qualifications change.
+If the student's qualifications do not meet the admission criteria for the SBS program by those deadlines, they will not be admitted for that intended semester but can apply for a later semester if their qualifications change.